ahmadykhan555/populations-visualisation/README.md

 - To run the app open this project in vs-code and open the terminal 'control + ` ' or use your preferred terminal and go to the directory.
 - Run `yarn start` (see instructions for running with mapbox below).
 - Open your preferred browser at `http://localhost:3000`.
+- This app is also deployed at http://ahmadyaarkhan.com

 #### Adding MapBox Access token